-- 1. Average calculated as a weighted average by net rentable sqm. - 2.
-Average occupancy rate is calculated as the average of the rented sqm divided by the average of the rentable sqm, each for the reporting period. - 3.
+Average occupancy rate is calculated as the average of the rented sqm divided by the average of the rentable sqm, each for the reporting period.

 Average in-place rent is presented in euros per sqm and calculated as rental revenue divided by the average rented sqm for the reporting period.